 In line with the Circular Economy principles, we act for the best possible utilization of waste generated from our operations.
-This waste is often transformed into a valuable source of raw materials for new projects or for meeting existing needs.
+This waste is often transformed into for meeting existing needs.
 At the same time, waste that cannot be used directly to meet our needs for raw materials is being recycled by licensed partners who convert it into new valuable recyclable materials through their appropriate treatment.